Seifert surfaces in the four-ball and composition of binary quadratic forms: Gauss composition via Klein vectors and the Bhargava cube

 \subsection{The general case}

 Previously, we have only discussed Gauss composition for primitive quadratic forms of equal discriminant.

-In general, the Bhargava cube law does not give a unique composition of classes of non-primitive quadratic forms.
-However, in the case where two classes $[q_1]$, $[q_2]$ have coprime content, it is known that the composition $[q_1][q_2]$ coming from the Dirichlet law is well-defined on ideal classes.
+In general, there is no unique composition of classes of non-primitive quadratic forms.
+However, in the case where two classes $[q_1]$, $[q_2]$ have coprime content, it is known that the composition $[q_1][q_2]$ coming from the Dirichlet law is well-defined.
 This was written down first in \cite{pall-nonprimitive}, and generalized to quadratic forms over integral domains in \cite{butts-estes}.
 For a more modern perspective, see Penner \cite{penner_geomofgauss}.

 \begin{prop}[\cite{pall-nonprimitive}, Theorem 2] Let $s_1$, $s_2$ be ideal classes of discriminant $D$, with content $m_1$, resp.~$m_2$, such that $\gcd(m_1, m_2) = 1$.

 Then one can (non-uniquely) find a pair of concordant forms $q_1 = a_1 x^2 + b xy + a_2 c y^2 \in s_1$ and $q_2 = a_2 x^2 + b xy + a_1 c y^2\in s_2$, and the class of